MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 MQTT subscription topic is a concatenation of the subscribe prefix variable and the function block name.

-(*): Usefull for calibrating the cover in case the persistent position got lost (by for example uploading a new program to the PLC).
+(*): Useful for calibrating the cover in case the persistent position got lost (by, for example, uploading a new program to the PLC).
 When this command is executed the cover will be powered up or down by twice the time of `T_UD` guaranteeing a correct `POS` output.

 (**): `0` meaning completely closed, `100` completely open.